Generation AI: Establishing Global Standards for Children and AI

 June 3-4, 2019 | London, United Kingdom

 Addressing themes of AI safety and privacy, this workshop proposes to investigate how algorithms in consumer services can be ethically and safely deployed.
-The research agenda will be informed by the perspectives of lawyers, ethicists, and technology experts, and will transcend national and disciplinary boundaries.
+The research agenda was informed by the perspectives of lawyers, ethicists, and technology experts, and transcends national and disciplinary boundaries.

 Adrian Weller, The Alan Turing Institute, United Kingdom; Nozha Boujemaa, INRIA, France; Jonathan Schaeffer, University of Alberta, Canada